8. Employee Responsibility

 Harassment Other Than Sexual Harassment

-Harassment, other than sexual harassment, is verbal or physical conduct that denigrates or shows hostility or aversion to an individual because of age, color, disability, gender, marital status, national origin, physical or mental disability, political or religious opinion or affiliation, pregnancy, race, sexual orientation, veteran’s status, when such conduct has the purpose or effect of:
+Harassment, other than sexual harassment, is verbal or physical conduct that denigrates or shows hostility or aversion to an individual because of a protected classification, when such conduct has the purpose or effect of:

 • unreasonably interfering with an individual’s performance;